-• When was it the best option to hit the ball with the putter?
+When playing your shots, when was it best to hit the ball in the air?

 SECTION 6: WARM UP ACTIVITY - FOLLOW THE LEADER

 - · Nominate a player to lead. - The leader demonstrates a skill (kicking, passing, shooting, throwing, etc). - Starting on the leader's right, each player in turn demonstrates the skill around the circle. - When it reaches the leader once more, they introduce another skill.